The Future is Flowing: Novel seawater Purification Techniques Research

 How it Works

-These innovative biporous membranes leverage the capillary effect to remove salt from seawater.
+These innovative biporous membranes leverage the capillary effect to remove salt from water.
 They have two layers: an active layer and a support layer.

 The active layer, made from a low surface energy material, repels water, similar to a lotus leaf.
 The support layer has a honeycomb-like structure.
 This biporous design enables efficient evaporation at ambient temperatures, eliminating the need for heating or added pressure.

-This is potentially a game-changer for providing potable water from the sea affordably and sustainably.
+This is potentially a game-changer for providing potable water from the salt water affordably and sustainably.
 Initial research showed the membranes could remove 99 percent of the salt at temperatures as low as 25 °C, with an output of 40 liters of water per hour per square meter of membrane.

 The Benefits and Challenges of Novel Seawater Purification Methods